cardstack/cardstack-documentation/guides/release/card-sdk/index.md

 In this section of the Guides, you will learn how to run the Card Builder on your own computer so that you can learn and explore.
-In later sections, you will learn how to add and display data for your Card.

 The average Cardstack user never needs to look at a terminal or a code editor; they do their work using visual interactions in the browser.
-But for developers, there are some additional powerful tools available, which we refer to as "dev mode."
+But for developers, there are some additional powerful tools available, which we refer to as "Dev Mode."
 Keep reading to learn more!

 ## Prerequisites